 Beyond featuring their products in your promotion, you can offer CPG partners additional value with email list opt-in, slash page integration, banner ads, and interstitials.

-You can help grow your partner’s email lists by featuring opt-ins within your promotion.
-Offering rewards for joining email lists is a great way to drive consumer action -- and that list will be valuable to your partner long after the promotion ends.
+Email List Opt-Ins.
+You can help build your partner’s email lists by featuring opt-ins within your promotion.
+Offering rewards for joining email lists is a great way to drive consumer action — and that list can be valuable to your partner, long after the promotion ends.

-Keeping brands -- and products -- top of mind is important, even to well-established companies.
-Highlight the potential reach of your promotion to your partner, and offer to integrate their branding on your splash page.
+Splash Page Integration.
+Keeping brands — and products — top of mind is important, even to well-established companies.
+Highlight the potential reach of your promotion to your partner, and offer to integrate their branding with your splash page.

-Banner ads that feature gamified promotions see higher click through rates than their regular counterparts.
-You can feature your partner’s products as prizes on the ads -- it’s great exposure for them, and will entice consumers to play.
+Banner Ads.
+Banner ads that feature game-based promotions see higher click through rates than their regular counterparts.
+You can feature your partner’s products as prizes on the ads — it’s great exposure for them, and will entice consumers to play.

 5. Run Your Program Annually

 When you run your program annually, you have the benefit of building brand equity in your marketing.
-Consumers start to look forward to your promotion -- and it will organically grow over time.
+Consumers start to look forward to your promotions — and it will organically grow over time.

 Consider Tim Horton’s Roll-Up-The-Rim-to-Win promotion.
 This promo has an almost cult following in Canada.
 People who don’t even like Tim’s coffee, still stop by for the chance to win.

 Annual promotions like this can snowball.
-As the promotion’s brand equity increase, partner commitments grow -- further building the promotion’s brand.
+As the promotion’s brand equity increase, partner commitments grow, thereby further building the promotion’s brand.